prog4biol/evop2019/EVOP_Python_2018.md

 ![try it](images/Try-It-Now.jpg)

 1. Extract the first 6 nucleotides from this DNA string: ATTAAAGGGCCC and save the substring in a variable.
-2. Replace all Ts with U's.
+2. Replace all Ts with U's in the substring.
 Print the new string.

 ##### Locate and Report